 United Kingdom (UK)

 As a major trade power, the United Kingdom is affected significantly by the current situation in Somalia.
-The UK has supported many efforts international organizations such as the Combined Task Force 151, and NATO’s Operation Ocean Shield.
+The UK has supported many efforts by international organizations such as the Combined Task Force 151, and NATO’s Operation Ocean Shield.
 In 2012, David Cameron, the former prime minister of the UK established the Piracy Ransoms Task Force, which aims to reduce the issue of maritime piracy and the payments of ransoms.
 The UK also organizes training initiatives for soldiers of the Somalian army in order for them to be ready to defend themselves against probable attacks of the terrorist organization Al Shabab.

 North Atlantic Treaty Organization (NATO)